Merkel says Germany can cope with refugees without raising taxes

-BERLIN (Reuters) - Germany can cope with a record-breaking influx of refugees and migrants this year without raising taxes and without jeopardizing its goal of a balanced budget, Chancellor Angela Merkel said in a newspaper interview published on Saturday.
+BERLIN, Sept 5 (Reuters) - Germany can cope with a record-breaking influx of refugees and migrants this year without raising taxes and without jeopardising its goal of a balanced budget, Chancellor Angela Merkel said in a newspaper interview published on Saturday.

 With relatively liberal asylum laws and generous benefits, Germany is the EU’s biggest recipient of people fleeing war in the Middle East and economic migrants from southeastern Europe.